LEARNAcademy/Echo-2021-Winter-Project/README.md

 2. Code Reviews: Developing a new skill that is valuable in Development field.
 3. Show and Tell: A short presentation about your experiance with the project.

-## The Code
+# The Code
-This part of the challenge is broken into large stories to help you understand the goal and scope of the project.
-Your job is to break these user stories down into smaller managable pieces.
+This part of the challenge is broken into sections to help you understand the goal and scope of the project.
+Your job is to break these sections down into smaller managable pieces.
 The indurstry standard is to turn ideas into user stories: (ex.
 "As a user, I can see a button that turns red when I click it").
 Part of this project will require research into react assets.

 **Branch names have been given for each of the larger sections.
 These are the only branches you should need to use.**